 Up to 70 per cent of visitors for the Golden Oldies event are expected to travel from overseas, and 20 per cent from outside Canterbury.
 They will be encouraged to experience the city’s attractions and regional highlights as well as travelling further afield to see more South Island and New Zealand visitor attractions.
-It is projected that the Christchurch Canterbury region will receive NZ$33 million of direct economic benefit from the Golden Oldies festival.

 To date athletes from Australia, Argentina, Brazil, Canada, USA, UK, Germany Japan, Hong Kong, South Africa, Russia and the Pacific Islands have registered.

 Competition will be based at a number of well-known Christchurch sports venues including Hagley Park which is in the centre of Christchurch city and the hub for much of the city’s sporting activity.
 The park is within easy walking distance of the city's entertainment and accommodation hubs.

 Golfers taking part in the Golden Oldies World Golf Festival's Four Course Challenge can expect to enjoy play at four very different and challenging courses around the Canterbury region.
 Terrace Downs, Pegasus, Harewood and Christchurch Golf Clubs will all host competition and every participant has the chance to compete in a Million Dollar Hole in One Challenge.

 Ambassadors for Golden Oldies Sports Celebration 2018 include one of New Zealand’s best known golfers, Sir Bob Charles, five times world champion squash player Sarah Fitz-Gerard from Australia and well known NZ Rugby coach Sir Graham Henry.